bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Kagan/">Benjamin Fedorovich Kagan</a>
 : On Lobachevsky's geometry.
 In 1902 he proposed axioms and definitions very different from <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hilbert/">Hilbert</a>.
 Kagan studied tensor differential geometry after going to Moscow because of an interest in relativity.
 He wrote a history of non-euclidean geometry and also a detailed biography of Lobachevsky.
 He edited Lobachevsky's complete works which appeared in five volumes between 1946 and 1951.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Egorov/">Mikhail Egorovich Vashchenko-Zakharchenko</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Egorov/">Dimitri Fedorovich Egorov</a>
-: Mikhail Vashchenko-Zakharchenko worked on the theory of linear differential equations, the theory of probability and non-euclidean geometry.
+: A Russian mathematician who worked in differential geometry and mathematical analysis.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cartan/">Élie Joseph Cartan</a>
 : Cartan worked on continuous groups, Lie algebras, differential equations and geometry.
 His work achieves a synthesis between these areas.
 He is one of the most important mathematicians of the first half of the 20C.